 Years Ended December 31,

-2 019 2018 2017
+2020 2019 2018

 (In thousands)

-Fixed-index life \$ - 4,415 7,519
+Fixed-index life \$ 4,415

-Universal life 605 1,760
+Universal life 605

-Traditional life 1,085 2,065
+Traditional life 1,085

-Total \$ 6,105 11,344
+Total \$ 6,105

 There were some inherent risks of accepting international applications which are not present within the domestic market that were reduced substantially by the Company in several ways.
 As previously described, National Western accepted applications from foreign nationals of other countries in upper socioeconomic classes who had substantial financial resources.
 This targeted customer base, coupled with National Western's conservative underwriting practices, have historically resulted in claims experience, due to natural causes, similar to that in the United States.
 The Company has minimized exposure to foreign currency risks by requiring payment of premiums and claims in United States dollars.
-In addition, the Company adopted an extensive anti-money laundering compliance program in order to fully comply with all applicable U.S. anti-money laundering laws and regulations.
-All of the above, combined with experience with the international products for over fifty years and the Company's longstanding business relationships, further served to minimize risks.
+In addition, the Company adopted an extensive anti-money laundering compliance program in order to fully comply with all applicable U.S. monitoring and reporting requirements pertaining to anti-money laundering and other illegal activities.
+All of the above served to minimize risks.

 Contracts issued to international residents historically had larger face amounts of life insurance coverage per policy compared to those issued to domestic policyholders.
 The Company's efforts were directed toward accepting applications from upper socioeconomic residents of international countries.
 The insurance coverage per international life policy witnessed a steady growth until 2015 when National Western ceased accepting applications from residents of several countries.
 During the same time period, National Western's average face amount of insurance coverage per policy for domestic contracts exhibited an upward trend reflecting the shift in sales toward single premium life products, primarily fixed-index, as part of its wealth transfer strategy for domestic life sales.
+The average new policy face amounts, excluding riders, since 2016 are as shown in the following table.